Check for Credit Transfers

 - the courses you previously took at another institution (optional)

-- Use the toggle button to ADD a course to your results list.
+- Use the toggle button to ADD all relevant courses to your search list.

 Are matches a guarantee of receiving credit transfer?